JustinRayAngus/PICNIC/docs/source/install/chombo.rst

 Specify the path to Chombo
 ----

 There is no need to configure or build Chombo.
 The libraries needed by PICNIC will be built during the initial compilation of PICNIC.
 An environment variable CHOMBO_DIR that points to the Chombo directory is exected by PICNIC at compile time.
-As an alternative, one may manually specify the path to Chombo/lib in the picnic/exec/GNUmakefile.

 Chombo Make.defs.local file
 ----